nprapps/nprapps.github.com/_posts/2016-07-22-how-we-built-our-first-vr-story.markdown

         …
     </a-entity>

+Take note of the begin attribute.
+By using the id of the scene, each scene's animation can begin independently.
+In our JavaScript, we would emit that event as soon as the scene switched.

 Combining these two concepts, our A-frame scene looks like this in a Jinja template:
     {% raw %}
     <a-scene>